-The beauty of the NFL playoff race right now is that all 32 teams are currently still alive, which is news that might actually come as a slight shock to some Jets fans.
-Although they currently have zero wins, they're still mathematically alive, so in the immortal words of Lloyd Christmas, I'm telling you there's a chance that your team could still end up in playoffs, Jets fans.
+The beauty of the NFL playoff race right now is that all 32 teams are currently still alive, which is news that might actually come as a total shock to some Lions fans.
+Although the Lions currently have zero wins, they're still mathematically alive, which is why everyone in Detroit should love math right now.

 To help you figure out who's going to make the playoffs this year, we're going to be publishing a projection every week for the rest of the season.
 These projections will be based on data from number-cruncher Stephen Oh of SportsLine.com.
 Each week, Oh will plug some numbers into his SportsLine computer and simulate the rest of the NFL season, and using those numbers, we'll project the 14 teams we expect to make the playoffs.

 With that in mind, let's get to the projections.

 |The computer really likes it when you beat the best teams in the NFL and the Titans have done that for four straight weeks with wins over the Bills, Chiefs, Colts and Rams.
 Right now, the Titans have a 98.1% chance of winning their division, which means the computer basically views them as a lock.
 That's the highest chance any team has of winning its division heading into Week 10 (The Packers are the next highest at 93.8%)|